scytherswings/Plex-Board/README.md

 6. `cd /opt/Plex-Board`

+7. `rvm use 2.3.0@plexdashboard`

-7. `./serverSetup.sh`
+8. `./serverSetup.sh`

-8. `./runServer.sh` Note that the server will stop running if you kill this process (like if you exit out of an SSH session etc.)
+9. `./runServer.sh` Note that the server will stop running if you kill this process (like if you exit out of an SSH session etc.)
+You could keep it running if you start it in a screen session.

 Remember, this is for _testing._